juanneilson/machine-learning/projects/capstone/proposal.md

 3. Train with the dataset mentioned in 2, but adding 3 subjects from BochumGestures1998.
 With this approach we may obtain a test score on the same validation test used by the benchmark algorithm.
 Additionally, we may also have a different test score on the testing set used in 1, 2 so we will be able to compare the results with this approaches.
 4. Train with all databases but without 1 subject of *Specially Made* dataset and using those images as test

 At the end there will be 4 different models.
-It will be possible to compare just one of this models (3) directly with the benchmarking model (because we don't have access to the code and just have the results showed on their paper)
+It will be possible to compare just one of this models (3) directly with the benchmarking model (because we don't have access to the code and just have the results showed on their paper).

+##### Preprocessing

+* Images from all databases are going to be scaled to fit the input size of ResNet50.
+Also the preprocessing operations required for this architechture will be applied.
+* BochumGestures1998 will have to be transformed from hsi to rgb format

+#### Training

+* A dropout layer will be applied before the fully connected layer to prevent overfitting